DDS-Lab/harvey-data-processing/README.md

 # harvey-data-processing
-For processing of data in Hurricane Harvey project
+For processing of data in the Hurricane Harvey project